New Model Army have collaborated with New York City based artist Matt Huynh to create a graphic novel to accompany three songs from “Winter”.

 We’re so glad that he embraced the idea so readily and brilliantly; we think the result is something really strong – we hope like the album itself”.

 Matt Huynh: “The proposition of making comics to accompany New Model Army’s new songs is as daunting as it is foolish.
-The songs are complete and powerful experiences in their own right, but their appeal to contemporary experiences of some of our most vulnerable – refugees and asylum seekers – was irresistibly call to me as the child of refugees from the Vietnam War and as an advocate.
+The songs are complete and powerful experiences in their own right, but their appeal to contemporary experiences of some of our most vulnerable – refugees and asylum seekers – was irresistibly calling to me as the child of refugees from the Vietnam War and as an advocate.
 To find the contemporary refugee experience in New Model Army’s metal and melodies lit the way to my own charge – that we can be powerful with surprise, and we can connect with delight.

 It’s a rare opportunity to reach beyond the solitary discipline of making comics to collaborate with powerful artists and masters of their own respective discipline.
 But armed with the band’s lyricism and phantom melodies humming behind every panel, I’m given a fresh palette to propel a novel experience of comics along, and hopefully a new perspective on the music of New Model Army too”.